Convex Equipartitions inspired by the little cubes operad: The Configuration Space -- Test Map scheme

+In this section we define the spaces needed for developing the configuration space -- test map scheme.
+The main result of the section is Theorem \ref{theorem: cs-tm scheme} where we show that the existence of an iterated \mbox{solution} to the generalized Nandakumar \& Ramana Rao conjecture follows from the non-existence of a certain \mbox{equivariant} map.

-Let us denote by $\K^d$ the space of all full dimensional convex bodies in the Euclidean space $\R^d$ endowed with the Hausdorff metric and let $K \in \K^d$ be a convex body.
+Let us denote by $\K^d$ the space of all full dimensional convex bodies in the Euclidean space $\R^d$ endowed with the Hausdorff metric and let $K \in \K^d$.
 As in the statement of Conjecture \ref{conjecture: nandakumar and ramana rao for general d}, let $\mu$ be a probability measure on $\R^d$ which is absolutely continuous with respect to the Lebesgue measure.

 For an integer $n \ge 2$ and a convex body $K \in \K^d$, let us say that $(K_1, \dots ,K_n) \in (\K^d)^{\times n}$ form a {\em convex partition of $K$ into $n$ pieces} if \begin{compactitem}[\quad --] \item $K = K_1 \cup \dots \cup K_n$, and \item $\interior(K_i) \cap \interior(K_j) = \emptyset$ for each $1 \le i < j \le n$. \end{compactitem} Note that, implicitly, $\interior(K_i)\neq \emptyset$, for all $1 \le i \le n$, because we require that $K_i\in \K^d$.